-1) The Master of Arts in Information Technology Degree program is also offered through distance education.
+1) The Master of Arts in Information Technology Degree program is offered partly through distance education courses and partly through residential hybrid courses.
 Direct education is delivered to students via the NEO system described previously.
 Students submit their assignments to the instructor and class weekly.
 The instructor reviews the work and prepares feedback to be sent to the students and class weekly.